oduameh/Hyper-docs/Quick start guide.md

 :::

-2. We need to capture the schema's guid as its used in further steps.
+2. Capture the schema GUID because it is used in later steps.

 ```shell
 curl -X 'POST' \